Shadow15510/cra/docs/index.rst

 Description
 -----------
+This small Python package allows to simply draw upper air sounding on a Skew-T diagramm using ``metpy`` library.

 Installation
 ------------

-Licence
+This package is `available on PyPi <https://pypi.org/project/cra/>`_: ``pip install cra``.

+License
 -------
-All this project is under GNU General Public Licence v3.0+ (GPLv3+).
+All this project is under GNU General Public License v3.0+ (GPLv3+).
+Please see `LICENSE <https://github.com/Shadow15510/cra/blob/master/LICENSE>`_ for further informations.

 Content
 -------